 - Relocation allowance to cover costs of returning to permanent residence after service

-- Access to a state-wide and national network of alumni
+- Access to state-wide and national networks of alumni

 Many MOST VISTAs have been hired as full-time staff at their host organizations post-service; including at

 - Harford County Boys and Girls Clubs

 - Greater Baltimore Urban League

 Apply to our open 2021-2022 AmeriCorps VISTA Listings Today!

 |GSCM Hardford County Community Troop Project|

 St. Francis Neighborhood Center: Community Resource Catalyst Project

 Questions about your application?
 Contact Andrew Neuman at Aneuman@MOSTNetwork.org.